 About the ‘Know Your Regulator’ Series

-This talk series is jointly organised by the State Capacity Initiative at the Centre for Policy Research (CPR), the National Council for Applied Economic Research (NCAER), the Forum of Indian Regulators (FOIR) and the Indian Institute of Corporate Affairs (IICA).
+This talk series is jointly organised by the State Capacity Initiative at the Centre for Policy Research (CPR), the National Council of Applied Economic Research (NCAER), the Forum of Indian Regulators (FOIR) and the Indian Institute of Corporate Affairs (IICA).
 In this series, we will talk to the people entrusted with the task of regulating Indian markets and various parts and aspects of the economy.
 These are the chairpersons and members of India’s regulatory agencies.

 In our conversations, we will seek to explore the public nature of regulatory activity.
 In other words, why should the work of regulatory agencies be of interest to people, as producers, consumers, professionals, service providers, and as citizens?
 What are the public goals of regulation?
 In what ways does the work of regulation involve having to make a balance, or to make trade-offs, or to amicably resolve competing or even conflicting claims of public and private interest?